 At Kamloops, Milton and Cheadle gave him supplies and arranged for him to proceed alone to Victoria.

-- Cheadle, Walter B. 1835–1910.
+- Cheadle, Walter Butler [1835–1910].
 Cheadle’s Journal of Trip Across Canada 1862-63.
 Ottawa: Graphic Publishers, 1931.
 University of British Columbia Library

 - Milton, William Wentworth Fitzwilliam [1839–1877], and Cheadle, Walter Butler [1835–1910].
 The North-West Passage by Land.
 Being the narrative of an expedition from the Atlantic to the Pacific, undertaken with the view of exploring a route across the continent to British Columbia through British territory, by one of the northern passes in the Rocky Mountains.
 London: Cassell, Petter and Galpin, 1865.
 Internet Archive

 - Grant, George Monro [1835–1902].
 Ocean to Ocean: Sanford Fleming’s Expedition through Canada in 1872.
 Being a Diary Kept During a Journey from the Atlantic to the Pacific with the Expedition of the Engineer-in-Chief of the Canadian Pacific and Intercolonial Railways.
 Toronto: James Campbell and Son, 1873.
 Google Books